-You’ll be able to see the amount and interest rate you’ve bid at, alongside the number and total value of bids placed by other investors at each different interest rate.
-Other investors won’t be able to see your individual bids.
-Your bids could be accepted or rejected depending on whether other investors place bids at lower rates once the loan is fully funded.
+You’ll be able to see the amount and interest rate you’ve bid at, alongside the number and total value of bids placed by other lenders at each different interest rate.
+Other lenders won’t be able to see your individual bids.
+Your bids could be accepted or rejected depending on whether other lenders place bids at lower rates once the loan is fully funded.

 Your bid will be accepted once the borrower accepts the loan offer, which can happen either when the loan is fully funded, or after the end of the loan auction period.

-You can place as many bids on the loan as you want, so long as you have enough funds in your Investor Account.
+You can place as many bids on the loan as you want, so long as you have enough funds in your account.

 Once you’ve placed a bid, it’s final.
 Bids can’t be modified, so please take care when you’re bidding.

 You can see the Company Overview (including what the business does and what the loan is for), the business’ most recent credit scores, its Financial Summary, the Q&A where the borrower answers lender questions, the Current Bids that have been placed in the auction, and a repayment schedule.

 When a loan auction is live, lenders can ask questions to borrowers about the business and the loan.
 Please go to the Questions & Answers tab in the loan details page to ask the borrower a question.
 When the borrower answers the question, the asking lender will receive an email containing the borrower’s response, as well as being able to see the response on the loan details page.

 The Risk Band assigned to each loan is based on our Credit Team’s assessment of the business.
 The bands range from A+ (lower risk loans) to C+ (acceptable risk loans).
 Each Risk Band corresponds to a minimum interest rate, as shown below: